ArZorMC/PickYourDifficulty/README.md

 ## 📜 License

-This plugin is released under a **proprietary license**.
+This plugin is licensed under a **proprietary end-user license**.

-You are allowed to use and modify the plugin **for personal server use only**.
+Use is permitted **only** by individuals who have **legitimately purchased** the plugin through an authorized marketplace.
-Redistribution, resale, and public sharing are strictly prohibited.
+You may use and modify the plugin for personal use on your own server(s), but redistribution, resale, and public sharing are strictly prohibited.

 See the full [LICENSE](LICENSE) for complete terms.